ietf-wg-privacypass/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 Note to implementers:
-Arbitrary batched token is an issuance protocol that does not define a token type.
+Generic batched token is an issuance protocol that does not define a token type.
 You should decide which test vectors is required for your implementation.
 The batch for each test vector is the following